UniMath/agda-unimath/src/foundation/invertible-maps.lagda.md

         { B = λ s → (pr1 s ∘ id) ~ id}
         ( is-contr-section-is-equiv (is-equiv-id {_} {A}))
         ( pair id refl-htpy)))
-triangle-has-inverse-id-htpy-id-id A H = refl
+triangle-is-invertible-id-htpy-id-id A H = refl

 abstract
-  is-equiv-has-inverse-id-htpy-id-id :
+  is-equiv-is-invertible-id-htpy-id-id :
-    {l : Level} (A : UU l) → is-equiv (has-inverse-id-htpy-id-id A) is-equiv-has-inverse-id-htpy-id-id A =
+    {l : Level} (A : UU l) → is-equiv (is-invertible-id-htpy-id-id A) is-equiv-is-invertible-id-htpy-id-id A =
     is-equiv-comp-htpy
-      ( has-inverse-id-htpy-id-id A)
+      ( is-invertible-id-htpy-id-id A)
       ( map-associative-Σ
         ( A → A)
         ( λ g → (id ∘ g) ~ id)